mother-of-all-self-hosting/ansible-role-cinny/docs/configuring-cinny.md

 After running the command for installation, Cinny becomes available at the specified hostname like `https://example.com`.

-To get started, open the URL with a web browser, and register the account. **Note that the first registered user becomes an administrator automatically.**
+To get started, open the URL with a web browser, and log in to your homeserver with the Matrix account.

 ## Troubleshooting